winesapOS/winesapOS/README.md

 ### Release Image Zip Files

-**Challenge: the release image fails to be extracted from the zip files.**
+**Challenge: the release image fails to be extracted from the zip file.**

 **Solutions:**